MicrobialDarkMatter/nanomotif/README.md

 python -m pip install nanomotif
 ```
 #### Check installation
-Once installed, the installation can be checked by running
+Once installed, the installation can be checked by running:
 ```shell
 nanomotif check-installation
 ```
-This will perform a small test run, ensuring everything workson your platform.
+This runs a test run on a small dataset, ensuring everything works.

 ## Required files

 To identify methylated motifs, the follwoing files are required: